PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   Iteration

 Iteration Statement
-  terations statements include the `for`-statement, the `while`-statement and the `do`-statement; used to repeat the execution of a block of code until a condition is met or changes.
+  Iterations statements include the `for`-statement, the `while`-statement and the `do`-statement; used to repeat the execution of a block of code until a condition is met or changes.

 Iteration Statements
   Iterations statements include the `for`-statement, the `while`-statement and the `do`-statement; used to repeat the execution of a block of code until a condition is met or changes.